The Physics of the Universe - Difficult Topics Made Understandable

 )

-According to superstring theory, then, the universe is a kind of symphony and the laws of physics are its harmonies.
-The vibrations of strings, however, occur in a ten-dimensional world, with each one-dimensional point in our ordinary space actually consisting of a complicated geometrical structure in six dimensions, all wrapped up on the scale of the Planck length (the smallest distance or size about which anything can be known, equal to about 1.6 × 10-35 metres, or about 10-19 times smaller than a proton).
+According to string theory, then, the universe is a kind of symphony and the laws of physics are its harmonies.
+The vibrations of strings, however, occur in a ten-dimensional world, with each one-dimensional point in our ordinary space actually consisting of a complicated geometrical structure in six dimensions, all wrapped up on the scale of the Planck length (the smallest distance or size about which anything can be known, approximately 1.6 × 10-35 meters).
+The vibratory quality of these tiny threads of energy is what replaces particles and fields in the quantum description of the universe.
+The strength of the vibrations is what we see in the world as mass, and the patterns of vibrations are the fundamental forces.

-The speculation on incorporating additional dimensions into space-time goes back to the ideas of the Polish physicist Theodor Kalkuza in 1919 and, independently, the Swedish physicist Oscar Klein in 1926.
+The speculation on incorporating additional dimensions into space-time goes back to the ideas of the Polish physicist Theodor Kaluza in 1919 and, independently, the Swedish physicist Oscar Klein in 1926.
 They asked why it was not possible that electromagnetism could be unified with gravity in a notional five-dimensional universe, or that perhaps the electromagnetic force may relate to some curvature in a fifth dimension, just as gravity is due to curvature in four-dimensional space-time, as demonstrated by Einstein’s General Theory of Relativity.
+In fact, string theory started out as a theory in an unbelievable 26 dimensions, and was reduced to the 10 dimensional theory known as superstring theory (shorthand for "supersymmetric string theory") after the discovery of a symmetrically-mathematical object called a “Calabi-Yao shape”.

 << Previous Page: The Big Crunch, the Big Freeze and the Big Rip